 An injury can pose a direct threat to a person’s health.
 This threat may come in the form of death, disability, and financial burden.
-Society is impacted by the financial burden from medical expenses, police and fire services, property damage and lost wages.
+Society is impacted by the financial burden of medical expenses, police and fire services, property damage and lost wages.

 Injury prevention, a priority in Healthy People 2020, also remains a key focus for many organizations.
 SOPHE takes a comprehensive approach to combine policies, environmental change, and health education to prevent injuries.

 Injuries are not accidents — they are not random incidents.
 Injuries have identified risk and protective factors making them preventable.

-Like disease, injuries follow a pattern.
+Like a disease, injuries follow a pattern.
 Studying these patterns makes it possible to learn to predict and prevent injuries.

 - motor vehicle crashes

 Unintentional injury prevention is addressed through environmental and product changes or policy implementation.